atolab/zenoh-web/content/docs/migration_1.0/Pico.md

 ### Owned types

-Owned types are allocated by the user and they are responsible to drop it using `z_drop` (or `z_close` for sessions).
+Owned types are allocated by the user and it is their responsibility to drop them using `z_drop` (or `z_close` for sessions).

 Previously, we were returning Zenoh structures by value.
-Now you must pass a reference to memory.
-This allows to initialize user allocated structures and frees return value for error codes.
+In Zenoh 1.0.0, a reference to memory must be provided.
+This allows initializing user allocated structures and frees return value for error codes.

 Here is a quick example of this change: